cloudnativetrainings/kubermatic-kubernetes-platform-administration/06_create-user-cluster/README.md

 ## Create Cluster within UI

-Generate a ServiceAccount holding the GCE Credentials via
+For being able to create resources on GCE we need the GCE ServiceAccount encoded in base64.
+You will learn afterwards how to configure this via a Preset.

 ```bash
 base64 -w0 /training/.secrets/gcloud-service-account.json